 The New York-based Transworld Feature Syndicate Inc. was formed in 1950 by Ida Landau, before later being run by her son Albert after ill health forced Ida to take a back seat.
 The core of the business was selling feature material and photos to publishers around the world, and as the name suggests they soon had offices located right around the globe from Paris to Oslo, and Stockholm to Buenos Aires, as well as many other major cities.
 During the latter years of that decade, Albert gained a new client in Martin Goodman, and began managing the distribution rights to reprints of material from both the Marvel Comics and Magazine Management parts of his business, before going onto to also do the same for other New York-based comic book companies of the era.

-By 1971, things were going so well that, in line with company policy of ‘letting managers manage’, the business was sold to him, whilst remaining a key part of the international group.
+Landau returned to New York in 1968, as the pair had originally planned, leaving Ray to manage London.
+By 1971, things were going so well that, in line with company policy of ‘letting managers manage’, the London business was sold to him, whilst remaining a key part of the international group.
 Now known as Transworld (UK) Ltd., it was at this time that Marvel Comics came knocking.
 They were fed up with licensing material to publishers over here, only for it to be refashioned in ways not to their liking, and having had a joint publishing venture crash with another company at the last minute, they were keen to get a weekly comic back on to British newsstands as soon as possible.

-Coinciding with former IPC and Williams editor Dez Skinn taking over running their British comics completely – and which would now be entirely produced in London with minimal US input – Ray Wergan had just won the contract to begin supplying material to TV Times magazine.
+Coinciding with former IPC and Williams editor Dez Skinn taking over running their British comics completely – with their entire output now produced entirely in London with minimal US input for the first time – Ray Wergan had just won world syndication rights to material from TV Times magazine, granting him access to a superb picture library that had yet to be exploited internationally.
 Thereafter, Transworld (UK) Ltd. would continue to flourish, supplying materials for publication right across the print industry, until Wergan’s retirement in 1988 when their picture library was sold to Scope (which I can see from the PAN site has recently gone out of business).

-I’d also love to hear from Rowena, who posted the first comment here (below on the PPHP, we have put them in touch), as I’d like to learn more about Pippa (Melling) – Marvel’s first London-based editor.
-Memories such as this are invaluable and need to be recorded.
-Anyway, all the best with the Press Photo History project.
+In the meantime, all the best with the Press Photo History project.
 This is an invaluable endeavour and I hope your researches continues to go from strength to strength.
 As you’ll gather, I’m a great believer in the need to preserve modern history for the continued use of future generations, as it’s all too easy to see such history left unrecorded and its artefacts skipped and destroyed (or, indeed, buried under a building somewhere).

 Good work Robin!
 If you have information for Robin please contact the PPHP first and we will put you in touch email@example.com